418e/TDIF/README.md

-# Typed Data Interchange Format - TDIF
+# Typed Data Interchange and Serialization Format - TDIF

 **TDIF** is data interchange format, designed with type-safety in mind.
 TDIF's goal is to enhance developer experience and introduce type system inside DIFs.
 Syntax is designed to be as easy to read as it is to write.